 Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Novel Agents

-Keywords: Anticoagulants, Arrhythmias, Cardiac, Aspirin, Atrial Fibrillation, Benzimidazoles, Electrocardiography, Heart Atria, Individualized Medicine, Inflammation, Morpholines, Platelet Activation, Pyrazoles, Pyridones, Recurrence, Risk Factors, Stroke, Thiophenes, Thromboembolism, Thrombophilia, Warfarin, beta-Alanine
+Keywords: Anticoagulants, Arrhythmias, Cardiac, Aspirin, Atrial Fibrillation, Benzimidazoles, Electrocardiography, Heart Atria, Precision Medicine, Inflammation, Morpholines, Platelet Activation, Pyrazoles, Pyridones, Recurrence, Risk Factors, Stroke, Thiophenes, Thromboembolism, Thrombophilia, Warfarin, beta-Alanine